 Written by Nancy de Fays and Quentin Malgaud

 Today’s Earth Day, and it’s a special day.
-As of today, LINEDOCK is officially Climate Neutral Certified.
-We're one of the 230 companies that measured their 2020 carbon footprint, offset it entirely by investing in climate change solutions, and implemented plans to reduce our future emissions.
+Exactly one year ago, LINEDOCK became officially Climate Neutral Certified.
+We're one of the 230 companies that measured their 2020 and 2021 carbon footprint, offset it entirely by investing in climate change solutions, and implemented plans to reduce our future emissions.
 As sustainability is a topic dear to our hearts, we took the time to interview a few fellow tech companies making an impact.

 Here are some key takeaways.